waltertamboer/dockspace-js/README.md

 ### Using pane renderers

 A pane renderer is a way to populate the content of the pane.
 The type of pane renderer depends on the type of renderer that is being used.
-When the HTML renderer is used, you can extend the PaneHtmlRenderer class.
+When the HTML renderer is used, you can extend the DockPaneHtmlBuilder class.

 ```ts
 function runApp(): void {